Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Delay--Doppler Response Estimation of Moving Human Target

 \subsection{Inter-Packet Timing Variations in Contention-Based Wi-Fi}

-Although frame transmissions are nominally scheduled at regular intervals, the actual observation times at the Rx are not guaranteed to be uniformly spaced.
-This is due to contention-based medium access, occasional missed receptions, and the removal of outliers.
+Although packet transmissions are scheduled at regular intervals, the actual observation times are not guaranteed to be uniformly spaced.
+This is due to contention-based medium access, missed receptions, and the removal of outliers.